taxjar/vat_check/README.md

 }
 ```

-Response if the VAT ID is formatted correctly but the service is unavailable
+Response if the VAT ID is formatted correctly but the service is unavailable:
 ```
 TaxJarVat.validate('GB333289454')
 {